Non-Parametric Probabilistic Robustness: A Conservative Risk Estimator under Unknown Perturbation Distributions

 \section{Introduction}

 Deep learning (DL) models, despite their success across perception, language, and control tasks, are known to be vulnerable to small input perturbations that can drastically alter their outputs.
 Such perturbations, commonly referred to as adversarial examples (AEs), reveal a fundamental weakness in modern DL models.
 Since the first discovery of the phenomenon of AEs \cite{szegedy2013intriguing,goodfellow2014explaining,papernot2016limitations}, \textit{robustness} has emerged as one of the most actively studied properties.
-Among them, adversarial robustness (AR) \cite{huang_survey_2020,meng2022adversarial,zuhlke2024adversarial,chakraborty2021survey} is arguably the most extensively studied, focusing on a model’s ability to withstand \textit{deterministic} and \textit{worst-case}\footnote{The terms ``worst-case'' and ``deterministic'' indicate that AR studies typically aim to find the optimized AE, e.g., the one that maximizes loss or lies closest to the original input within a norm-ball.} AEs deliberately crafted by malicious attackers from a security perspective.
-In contrast, probabilistic robustness (PR)~\cite{webb2018statistical,weng2019proven,wang2021statistically,pautov2022cc,couellan2021probabilistic,baluta2021scalable,tit2021efficient,zhang2022proa,pmlr_v206_tit23a,zhang2024protip,robey2022probabilistically,zhao2025probabilistic,Zhang_2025_ICCV,zhang2025prbench} has recently been proposed as a complementary notion, not only from the reliability perspective (concerning average risk \cite{webb2018statistical,wang2021statistically,zhao2025probabilistic}) but also as an extension of the security viewpoint, aiming to quantify the \textit{likelihood} that a DL model maintains correct behavior under \textit{random} perturbations.
+Among them, adversarial robustness (AR) \cite{huang_survey_2020,meng2022adversarial,zuhlke2024adversarial,chakraborty2021survey} is arguably the most extensively studied, focusing on a model’s ability to withstand \textit{deterministic} and \textit{worst-case}\footnote{The terms ``worst-case'' and ``deterministic'' indicate that AR studies typically aim to find the optimized AE, e.g., the one that maximizes loss or lies closest to the original input within a norm-ball.
+Note, although some approaches used to detect such deterministic/worst-case AEs involve \textit{stochastic} procedures (e.g., random starts in PGD attacks), these are normally algorithmic choices for numerical optimisation, which does not change the fact that the underlying optimal AE is deterministic.} AEs deliberately crafted by malicious attackers from a security perspective.
+In contrast, probabilistic robustness (PR)~\cite{webb2018statistical,weng2019proven,wang2021statistically,pautov2022cc,couellan2021probabilistic,baluta2021scalable,tit2021efficient,zhang2022proa,pmlr_v206_tit23a,zhang2024protip,robey2022probabilistically,zhao2025probabilistic,Zhang_2025_ICCV,zhang2025probabilistic} has recently been proposed as a complementary notion, not only from the reliability perspective (concerning average risk \cite{webb2018statistical,wang2021statistically,zhao2025probabilistic}) but also as an extension of the security viewpoint, aiming to quantify the \textit{likelihood} that a DL model maintains correct behavior under \textit{random} perturbations.
 Such random perturbations may arise from natural stochastic sources, e.g., sensor white noise in benign operational environments, or from unsophisticated attackers who rely on brute-force random-noise strategies rather than carefully optimized manipulations (i.e., attacks typically proposed in AR studies).